ycs77/jquery-plugin-bsModal/README.md

 * Type: `String`
 * Default: `null`

-Define the cropper image src.
+Define the crop image src.

 If there is no setting, it is the upload mode; if set, the image will be cropped.